COVID-19 naming

-During the early days of the COVID-19 pandemic, the disease and virus were sometimes called "coronavirus", "Wuhan coronavirus", or "Wuhan pneumonia".
+During the early days of the COVID-19 pandemic, the disease and virus were sometimes called "coronavirus", "novel coronavirus", "Wuhan coronavirus", or "Wuhan pneumonia".

 In January 2020, the World Health Organization (WHO) tentatively named it "2019-nCoV", short for "2019 Novel Coronavirus", or "2019 Novel Coronavirus Acute Respiratory Disease".
 This naming was based on the organization's 2015 guidelines for naming novel viruses and diseases, avoiding the use of geographic locations (such as Wuhan), in part to prevent social stigma.
 A similar structure has also been used by the AP when referring to virus variants, for example, referring to it as the "Delta variant" rather than the "South African variant".

 On 11 February 2020, the WHO named the disease COVID-19 (short for coronavirus disease 2019).
 That same day, the International Committee on Taxonomy of Viruses (ICTV) formally announced it had named the causative virus as SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2) based upon its genetic similarity to the 2003 SARS-CoV.
-WHO Director General Tedros Adhanom Ghebreyesus explained that CO stands for coronavirus, VI for virus, and D stands for disease, while 19 stands for the year that the outbreak was first detected.
 The separation between the disease and the causative virus is based on the same nomenclature policies that separate AIDS and the virus which causes it, HIV.

+WHO Director General Tedros Adhanom Ghebreyesus explained that CO stands for coronavirus, VI for virus, and D stands for disease, while 19 stands for the year, 2019, that the outbreak was first detected.
+As such, there has never been a "COVID-1" or any other "COVID-" series disease with a number below 19.

 Chinese virus

 From January to March 2020, US President Donald Trump repeatedly described the virus as the "Chinese virus".
-In March 2020, the president claimed to have abandoned the term, telling Fox News "we shouldn't make any more of a big deal out of it".
-On March 18 and 19 2020, Trump twice defended using the term "Chinese virus" amid instances of bigotry against Asians in the USA.
-Trump referred to it as "the China Virus" at least as late as January 2021.
+On March 18 and 19, 2020, Trump twice defended using the term "Chinese virus" amid instances of bigotry against Asians in the United States.
+On March 24, the president claimed to have abandoned the term, telling Fox News "we shouldn't make any more of a big deal out of it".
+Nonetheless, Trump continued to refer to the virus by names such as "Kung flu" and "the China virus", at least as late as January 2021.

+This description was also used by members of the Spanish far-right political party Vox, especially by its leader Santiago Abascal in March 2020.